 Prophecy is a reporting issuer in the provinces of British Columbia, Alberta, and Ontario.
-The Company's common shares (the "Shares" or "Prophecy Shares") are listed for trading on: (i) the Toronto Stock Exchange under the symbol "PCY", (ii) the OTC-QX under the symbol "PRPCF", and (iii) on the Frankfurt Stock Exchange under the symbol "1P2".
+The Company's Common shares (the "Shares" or "Prophecy Shares") are listed for trading on: the Toronto Stock Exchange under the symbol "PCY and on the Frankfurt Stock Exchange under the symbol "1P2".